County College of Morris: History

-The college was founded in 1966 and first opened its doors to students in 1968.
-The college's first president was Dr. Sherman H. Masten.
+Founded in 1966, the college first opened its doors to students in 1968.
+The college's first president was Sherman H. Masten.
 The college's library was later renamed in his honor, becoming the Sherman H. Masten Learning Resource Center.

-When President Masten retired in 1986, Dr. Edward J. Yaw became the second president of CCM.
-After 30 years of leadership as CCM president, Dr. Yaw retired in 2016 and Dr. Anthony J. Iacono became the college's third president.
-Prior to joining CCM, President Iacono had served as vice president of Academic Affairs at Indian River State College in Fort Pierce, FL.
+When Masten retired in 1986, Edward J. Yaw became president of CCM.
+Yaw retired in 2016 and Anthony J. Iacono became the college's third president.
+Prior to joining CCM, Iacono had served as vice president of Academic Affairs at Indian River State College in Fort Pierce, Florida.

-During the COVID-19 Pandemic, CCM changed their logo design and school colors.
+During the COVID-19 Pandemic, CCM changed its logo and school colors.
 The previous logo included a tree next to the letters "CCM" with the colors being Pantone 202 C, Pantone Cool Gray 6, and Pantone 7506 C. The new logo is a rounded square-like shape with the letters "CCM" inside with the colors being Pantone 2758 C, Pantone 380 C, and Pantone 7472 C.